Quick meetings are a lie

 Meetings can be helpful but are not a solution to every discussion.
 Save time and energy by turning questions into written communication before claiming everyone's calendar space.

-And don't forget: you can always plan a meeting if it's needed.
+And don't forget: you can always plan a meeting if needed.
 Do indulge your conversation partners with background information beforehand so they can prepare.